You to trust first who you would like to trust you

 Cast a curse

-Cast a curse is for publishing an additional disgusting message when sending to hell.
+Cast a curse is for publishing an additional disgusting message when being sent to hell.

 Simple owntrust